-Selecting the Add X-Gm-Spam header and X-Gm-Phishy header option enables an administrator at a downstream server to set up rules that handle spam and phishing differently from clean mail.
+Selecting the Add X-Gm-Spam header and X-Gm-Phishy header option lets an administrator at a downstream server set up rules that handle spam and phishing differently from clean mail.

 You can enter a string to prepend to the subject of messages.
 For example, if you enter Confidential, message recipients might see the following subject: [Confidential] Monthly report.

-The Change route option enables you to change the destination of the message.
+The Change route option lets you change the destination of the message.
 By default, the Gmail mail server is the primary delivery location.
-However, you can change the delivery location; for example, by routing mail to an on-premise mail server such as Microsoft Exchange.
+However, you can change the delivery location.
+For example, you can route mail to an on-premise mail server such as Microsoft® Exchange.

-Before you can change the delivery location, you must first add mail routes with the Hosts tab.
+Before you can change the delivery location, you must first add mail routes for advanced Gmail delivery.
 The routes that you add on the Hosts tab are then visible in the route drop-down list.

 To change the envelope recipient, click the option next to the Replace recipient field, and enter the user's email address; for example, email@example.com.